-one of the greatest thinkers and religious teachers of all time
+One of the greatest thinkers and spiritual teachers of all time.

-Jiddu Krishnamurt (11 May 1895 – 17 February 1986) was a speaker and writer on philosophical and spiritual subjects.
-In his early life he was groomed to be the new World Teacher but later rejected this mantle and withdrew from the organisation behind it.
+Jiddu Krishnamurti (11 May 1895 – 17 February 1986) was a speaker and writer on philosophical and spiritual subjects.
+In his early life he was groomed to be the new World Teacher but later rejected this mantle and withdrew from the organization behind it.
 His subject matter included psychological revolution, the nature of mind, meditation, inquiry, human relationships, and bringing about radical change in society.
-He constantly stressed the need for a revolution in the psyche of every human being and emphasised that such revolution cannot be brought about by any external entity, be it religious, political, or social.
+He constantly stressed the need for a revolution in the psyche of every human being and emphasized that such revolution cannot be brought about by any external entity, be it religious, political, or social.

 PhilosophersNotes on Jiddu Krishnamurti's Books All PhilosophersNotes

 Krishnamurti was the spiritual bomb (technical description, of course J) in the 20th century.
 A no-nonsense, find-your-own-path kinda guy, his books are packed with wisdom.
 In this Note, we'll look at some of his Biggest Ideas—including the importance of dealing with problems quickly before the roots get strong, how reading about these Ideas but not *living* them is like a pretty flower with no scent and a lot of other great stuff.